Fix & Identify Largest Contentful Paint (LCP) issues

 5. Minimize your html.
 Every byte that you leave out will improve the TTFB.
 So enable gzip compression for your HTML, minify your HTML and be careful with inline resources like SVG's or too much structured data like JDON-ld.

 6. Set up your server correctly.
-This might be a bit technical but it setting up your web server for speed (HTTP/3, connection resumption, fast SSL ciphers etc).
+This might be a bit technical but spend time and resources setting up your web server for speed (HTTP/3, connection resumption, fast SSL ciphers etc).
 For example, according to CloudFlare HTTP/3 will give you a 12.5% better TTFB.

 2. Improve resource load delay